Devudu Narasimha Sastri: Family life

 In 1912, when Devudu was 16, he married his wife, Gauramma.
 They had three sons and six daughters.
 The first son died prematurely at an early age.

 Career

-1923-1924 During this period, Devudu became headmaster at sadvidyā pāṭhaśāle, Mysore.
+During 1923 and 1924, Devudu became headmaster at Sadvidyā Pāṭhaśāle, Mysore.
 Sometime in Sringeri's Sankaracharya monastery he functioned as a Peshkar.

-He came to Bangalore from 1924 to 1929 and became headmaster of the Arya Vidyalaya.
+He went to Bangalore from 1924 to 1929 and became headmaster of the Arya Vidyalaya.
 He left the institution for several years and founded the Gandhinagar High School for five years.